The QUEST 1,000 € NULL results and Replication study Award

 Until a decade ago or so it was almost impossible to publish NULL results, unless they refuted a spectacular claim.
 Fortunately, this has changed, and numerous journals now publish results of sound studies regardless of their outcome (negative, inconclusive), such as F1000Res, PeerJ, PlosONE, J Neg Res Biomed, and many more.
 Incidentally, all these journals publish Open Access (see also our Open Access Publication Fund).

 Reproducibility is fundamental to scientific Progress (see also Statement of the German Research Foundation, only in German).
 Unfortunately, the replication of studies carries little prestige in academic research.
 Only recently have systematic replication studies demonstrated that current biomedicine has a serious replication problem, which led to the declaration of a reproducibility crisis.
 We need more systematic replication efforts of high quality, regardless of their outcome.

-QUEST is giving away 15 awards of 1,000 € to first/last/corresponding authors (BIH, MDC or Charité affiliation) of preclinical or clinical research papers in which the main result is a NULL or ‘negative’ or in which the replication of own results or the results of others is attempted.
+QUEST is giving away these awards of 1,000 € to first/last/corresponding authors (BIH, MDC or Charité affiliation) of preclinical or clinical research papers in which the main result is a NULL or ‘negative’ or in which the replication of own results or the results of others is attempted.
 Papers must have been published 2016 onwards.

-The award (travel costs or consumables) will be administered through MDC or Charité and can be used until the end of 2018.
+The award (travel costs or consumables) will be administered through MDC or Charité.
+Prizes awarded from October 2018 onwards can be spent until the end of 2019.
 Awards are given on an ongoing basis.
 Awardees will be featured on the QUEST web pages.

 To claim your award, send an email with a short statement and the publication to firstname.lastname@example.org.